wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.6.1 =
+* [New] COntextual counters are now added not just to pages and posts, but to other custom post types available on your website.
+* [Update] Optimized SQL query that retrieves the data for the Access Log report.
+* [Update] New link for GetSocial.io partnership.
+* [Fix] Patched a remote XSS vulnerability related to forged referrer URLs.
+* [Fix] Bug in refreshing Access Log (second try).
+* [Fix] Bug in calculating Unique IP counters for pages and posts.
+* [Fix] Link to install the GeoLocation DB was pointing to the wrong tab under Settings.
+* [Fix] When selecting the filter in Overview > Top Pages, reports were returning empty datasets.
+* [Fix] Resetting the report layout was not always working as expected, if Slimstat was displayed in the admin bar.

 = 4.1.6 =
 * [New] Administrators can now set the maximum number of records that should be retrieved from the database when generating the reports (Settings > Reports).
 This allows those with powerful servers and unlimited PHP resources to increase this limit and get a more accurate picture of their visitors.